Adroiti/docs-for-code-review-tools/RuboCop/Style-SymbolArray.md

 ## Description

-This cop can check for array literals made up of symbols that are not using the `%i` syntax.
+This rule can check for array literals made up of symbols that are not using the `%i` syntax.

 Alternatively, it checks for symbol arrays using the `%i` syntax on